jordanmbarrows/growthcurve/USERGUIDE.md

 Block structure:

-- Each block begins with a single header cell in the first column (e.g., Well_type, Strain, Treatment)
+- Each block begins with a single header cell in the first column (e.g., `Well_type`, Strain, Treatment)
 - The header is followed by exactly 8 rows (corresponding to plate rows A through H)
 - Each row contains 12 values (corresponding to plate columns 1 through 12)
 - Blocks are separated by exactly one empty row